Neutraceuticals:

 Omega-3 Fatty Acids – Therapeutics

-Primarily sourced from fatty fish (salmon, mackerel), algae, flaxseeds, and walnuts, omega-3s have been used historically in diets rich in seafood for heart and brain health.
-Dietary sources like salmon (1,000–2,000 mg EPA/DHA per 3 oz serving) provide benefits, but to obtain those benefits consistently, it is impractical for most diets so supplementation is generally recommended.
+Diets rich in omega-3s have been recommended for heart and brain health, including sources like salmon (1,000–2,000 mg EPA/DHA per 3 oz serving).
+But to obtain their benefits consistently, it requires frequent servings of these omega-3 rich foods which is impractical for many people so supplementation is generally recommended.

 Supplements (1,000–3,000 mg EPA/DHA/day) with high-purity formulations are essential to get the most beneficial therapeutic effects.
 Omega-3s are generally safe, with few of any side effects outside of occasional mild gastrointestinal upset or fishy aftertaste at high doses (>3 g/day).